AndMastro/DiffSHAPer/README.md

 This is the official repository for the work **Explaining molecular diffusion models**.

-We propose an explainability strategy based on Shapley values for diffusion models with linker desgin as a use case.
+We propose an explainability strategy based on Shapley values for diffusion models with linker design as a use case.

 ## ⚙️ Prerequisites